Objectives and competences

 Intended learning outcomes - knowledge and understanding

-1.Has depth and systematic understanding of knowledge in area of start-up and developmental management and can work with theoretical/research-based knowledge (e.g. theories of developmental/strategic planning) at the forefront of their academic discipline.(PILO 2a)
+1.Explain and interpret profound and systematic knowledge in area of start-up and developmental management and apply theoretical/research-based knowledge (e.g. theories of developmental/strategic planning) in this field.(PILO 2a)

-3.Has a comprehensive understanding of techniques / methodologies applicable to their own work (e.g. industry analysis, SWOT analysis, scenario technics), which enables to cope with changing environmental conditions (internal as well as external).(PILO 1a, 2a)
+3.Select and apply a wide range ofof techniques / methodologies applicable to their own work (e.g. industry analysis, SWOT analysis, scenario technics), which enables to cope with changing environmental conditions (internal as well as external).(PILO 1a, 2a)

-4.With critical awareness can undertake analysis of complex, incomplete or contradictory knowledge in the area of start-up and developmental management and communicate the results of analysis of external and internal charateristics of an enterprise effectively.
+4.Critically analyze complex, incomplete or contradictory knowledge in the area of start-up and developmental management and report the results of analysis of external and internal charateristics of an enterprise effectively.
 (PILO 2c, 3b)

 The PILO label (i.e., Programme Intended Learning Outcomes) defines the contribution of each listed intended learning outcome of a course towards achieving the general and/or subject-specific competencies or learning outcomes acquired through the programme.